glener10/authentication/documentation/useCases/User/verify_password_recovery_code.md

 SCENARIO: Verify password Recovery Code without Success because token is not valid
 GIVEN: The server is running and connected to the database without errors
 WHEN: A POST request is made to /users/verifyPasswordRecoveryCode/:find with a valid search parameter and invalid code
-THEN: It must return the a error message "invalid token" and a 401 code
+THEN: It must return the a error message "your code is invalid" and a 401 code

 SCENARIO: Verify password Recovery Code without Success because the token provided is expired
 GIVEN: The server is running and connected to the database without errors